-As to warehouse management, it is vital to keep up with new technologies in order to survive in highly competitive world of business.
+For warehouse management systems, it is vital to keep up with new technologies in order to survive in a highly competitive world of business.
 Nowadays, there is a vast range of methods and tools to reduce costs, enhance efficiency and streamline operations.
-Furthermore, applying new technologies to the warehouse management system (WMS) can considerably modify the way goods are received, stored and shipped.
-Due to the fact that warehousing systems are the integral part of the supply chain, it will always be crucial for any business to know and follow the WMS trends.
+Furthermore, applying new technologies to the warehouse management system (WMS) can considerably modify the way goods are received, stored, and shipped.
+Due to the fact that warehousing systems are an integral part of the supply chain, it will always be crucial for any business to know and follow the WMS trends.
 So let’s examine the growing tendencies and the foreseeable future of the warehouse management systems.

-Despite the fact that augmented reality (AR) has been used mostly for enhancing the shopping experience, now it has found its use in the warehousing. and which has numerous potential and practical implementations in a warehouse.
+Despite the fact that augmented reality (AR) has been used mostly for enhancing the shopping experience, now it has found its use in warehousing and has numerous potential and practical implementations in it.

-For instance, the usage of the wearable technology can streamline the process of order picking.
+For instance, the usage of wearable technology can streamline the process of order picking.
 The built-in vision system identifies the item and checks if the correct product is picked.
-By following the visual and audible instructions, the operators navigate to the correct location and place the item into the exact position on the picking cart - and all these with no Thus, the combination of real world and virtual data makes it possible to turn diversive procedures in a warehouse into faster and more accurate actions.
+By following the visual and audible instructions, the operators navigate to the correct location and place the item into the exact position on the picking cart - and all these with no Thus, the combination of real-world and virtual data makes it possible to turn diverse procedures in a warehouse into faster and more accurate actions.

 Robots in Warehousing

 Utilizing the robotics technology in warehouse operations is nothing new.
 Moreover, robots have been brought into play for some time now in order to perform different repetitive actions demanding strength, speed, and accuracy.
 However, in this day and age, the robots are changing and they start to act like humans.
 Distantly operated they can pick up pallets, order boxes, and pack them on a truck.

 Implementing the robotics technology in warehousing has numerous advantages.
 Here are some of them:

 - Enhanced productivity;